UX design for beginners: basics, examples and first steps

 User experience design is concerned with how people experience digital products.
 A UX designer makes sure that you find your way around a website without thinking.
 That you can easily find what you’re looking for in an app.
 That an online purchase is completed in two minutes, not ten.

 Many confuse UX design with beautiful design.
-It's not that.
-UX design is invisible — you only notice it when it's missing.
-It is discipline that ensures that digital products work before they look beautiful.
+It’s not.
+UX design is invisible — you only notice it when it’s missing.
+It is the discipline that ensures that digital products work before they look beautiful.

 UX design plans the structure and functionality, UI design (user interface) designs the look — just like an architect and interior designer when building a house.

-Imagine you're building a house.
-The architect plans where the rooms are located, how they are connected and how the whole thing functions statically.
+Imagine you’re building a house.
+The architect plans where the rooms are located, how they are connected and how the whole thing functions structurally.
 That is UX design.
-The interior designer then selects colors, furniture, and materials.
+The interior designer then selects colours, furniture and materials.
 That is UI design.

 An example of the difference between UI and UX design

-Netflix, for example: The UX work is in the recommendation algorithm and the way content is categorized.
-Netflix analyses what you watch, when you cancel, and which genres you prefer.
-From this, UX researchers develop a system that gives you suggests relevant content.
-You also decide that the most important options, i.e. Play, My List, Rate, are immediately visible when you hover over a track.
+Netflix, for example: the UX work is in the recommendation algorithm and the way content is categorised.
+Netflix analyses what you watch, when you stop, and which genres you prefer.
+From this, UX researchers develop a system that suggests relevant content to you.
+They also decide that the most important options — Play, My List, Rate — are immediately visible when you hover over a title.

-You can then see the UI work in the thumbnails, coloring, and hover effects.
-UI designers choose the red brand color for the play button, design the fonts and make the thumbnail images slightly larger when hovering.
-You decide whether the “My List” button gets a plus icon or a bookmark icon.
+You can then see the UI work in the thumbnails, colour scheme and hover effects.
+UI designers choose the red brand colour for the play button, design the fonts and make the thumbnail images slightly larger when hovering.
+They decide whether the “My List” button gets a plus icon or a bookmark icon.

 The 5 basic principles of UX design

-Within UX design, five principles determine whether your digital product works or fails: user-centered design, simplicity, consistency, accessibility, and continuous improvement.
+Within UX design, five principles determine whether your digital product works or fails: user-centred design, simplicity, consistency, accessibility, and continuous improvement.

-The user decides what is good based on his behavior.
-Not the designer, his boss, or anyone else.
+The user decides what is good based on their behaviour.
+Not the designer, their boss, or anyone else.
 That sounds obvious, but it is the most common problem in product development.
-Teams build features that they find cool themselves.
-They optimize for scenarios that never occur in reality.
-They solve problems that their users don't even have.
+Teams build features that they themselves find cool.
+They optimise for scenarios that never occur in reality.
+They solve problems that their users don’t even have.

-User-centered design means: You talk to real people before you start building.
-You create personas, but not as fantasy characters, but based on real interviews and data.
-You're watching how people actually use your product, not how you think they should use it.
+User-centred design means: you talk to real people before you start building.
+You create personas — not as fantasy characters, but based on real interviews and data.
+You observe how people actually use your product, not how you think they should use it.

-Amazon has perfected that.
-The “1-click order” was created not because someone thought “That would be technically possible,” but because Amazon saw that users abort in complicated checkout processes.
-They optimized for the real user problem: “I want to buy, but the process is too cumbersome.”
+Amazon has perfected this.
+The “1-click order” was created not because someone thought “that would be technically possible”, but because Amazon saw that users dropped off in complicated checkout processes.
+They optimised for the real user problem: “I want to buy, but the process is too cumbersome.”

 Simplicity and clarity in UX

-“Don't make me think” is the most important UX principle of all.
-Every second that a user has to think about is a lost second.
-But every decision you make for him makes your digital product better.
-That doesn't mean you're leaving out features.
-It means that you present them in a way that makes them intuitive to understand.
+“Don’t make me think” is the most important UX principle of all.
+Every second that a user has to think is a lost second.
+But every decision you make for them makes your digital product better.
+That doesn’t mean you leave out features.
+It means that you present them in a way that makes them intuitively understandable.

-Google understood this when all other search engines filled their home pages with links, news, and advertising.
-Google offered a search box and that's it.
+Google understood this when all other search engines filled their home pages with links, news and advertising.
+Google offered a search box — and that was it.
 That was radical in 1998 and still works the same way today.

 Simplicity also means setting priorities.
 When everything is important, nothing is important.
 Highlight what really counts.
 Hide details in sub-menus.
 Guide the user step by step through complex processes instead of showing them everything at once.